 The Ministry of Public Works and Housing (MoPWH) has the Jordan National Building Council (JNBC) division which is responsible for the development of the Building Codes in Jordan.
 The Jordan Green Building Guide (JGBG) technical committee was established in 2009 to develop the Green Building Rating System in Jordan with the help of specialist in the public and private sectors under the leadership of the technical arm at the Construction and Sustainable Building Center (CSBC) at the Royal Scientific Society.
 International references from leading sustainability rating systems were used as references such as LEED and BREEAM, with emphasis on the local conditions in Jordan pertaining to energy and water scarcity.

 The JGBG was issued in 2013, and it became available to everyone to use.
-An incentive program for the adoption of green building in Jordan based on the JGBG rating system was approved in 2015 and it was launched on the 3rd of September 2015.
+An incentive program for the adoption of green buildings in Jordan based on the JGBG rating system was approved in 2015 and it was launched on the 3rd of September 2015.
 And the first building under the JGBG requirements is under development.

 Owners and developers that adopt the JGBG rating system will be entitled to an increase in the Floor Area Ration (FAR).
 The JGBG has four levels;